 - If there is an invoice or credit note in FreeAgent that has been paid using PayPal, Guess marks the payment as withdrawn and allocates the transaction to the invoice or credit note.

 - The fee from any PayPal transaction will be automatically explained as ‘Bank/Finance Charges’.
-Please note that this rule won't be included in an unincorporated landlord account.

 If you receive recurring payments from your customers and would like these to be explained automatically by Guess, you can add an income category named ‘Subscription Income’ for example.
 Guess will then explain ‘Web Accept Payment Received’, ‘PayPal Express Checkout Payment Received’, or ‘Website Payments Pro API Solution’ transactions using that ‘Subscription Income’ category.

 3. Money transferred between your accounts

 If the transaction hasn't been guessed yet, Guess will attempt to find an unexplained transaction in a different bank account with the same value as the imported transaction.
 For example, if it’s a ‘Money Out’ transaction, the unexplained transaction that Guess is looking for needs to be a ‘Money In’ transaction dated between five days before and eight days after the date of the imported transaction.

 If a match is found, Guess explains the imported transaction as a transfer between the appropriate bank accounts.